NBlaze860/Shipsy-Inventory-Manager/docs/ARCHITECTURE.md

 ### Layers

 - **Routes (`src/routes`):** Defines the API endpoints and maps them to the corresponding controllers.
-  - `auth.js`: Handles authentication-related routes (`/api/auth`).
+  - `auth.js`: Handles authentication-related routes (`/api/auth`) including the new `/check` endpoint for session persistence.
   - `products.js`: Handles product-related routes (`/api/products`).
   - `analytics.js`: Handles analytics-related routes (`/api/analytics`) including the AI chatbot endpoint for product queries.
 - **Controllers (`src/controllers`):** Handles incoming requests, validates the data, and calls the appropriate services to perform business logic.
-  - `authController.js`: Contains the logic for user registration, login, logout, and profile retrieval.
+  - `authController.js`: Contains the logic for user registration, login, logout, profile retrieval, and authentication checking for session persistence.
   - `productController.js`: Contains the logic for CRUD operations on products, ensuring that users can only access their own products by passing the authenticated user's ID to the service layer and handling ownership validation.
   - `analyticsController.js`: Contains analytics logic including AI-powered chatbot functionality for product queries using Gemini LLM with authentication and user-specific product filtering.
 - **Services (`src/services`):** Contains the core business logic of the application.
 It interacts with the models to access and manipulate data.